SAHILROKADE/BrowserSecurityReview_task7/README.md

 # 🛡️ Elevate Labs Task 7: Browser Extension Security Review

 This task is part of the **Elevate Labs Cybersecurity Internship**.
-It involved reviewing my browser extensions for privacy, security, and performance risks.
+It involved auditing my browser extensions to assess privacy, security, and performance risks.

 ---